Best Cheap Health Insurance in Kentucky for 2026

 Monthly costs are for a 40-year-old.

-On kynect, you can compare Bronze, Expanded Bronze, Silver and Gold plans from different companies.
+On Kynect, you can compare Catastrophic, Bronze, Silver and Gold plans from different companies.
 Every plan tier has coverage for at least 10 health care situations, like doctor visits, emergency care, lab work and prescriptions.

 COBRA insurance in Kentucky

-If you need health insurance between jobs, buying a plan from kynect is usually cheaper.
+If you need health insurance between jobs, buying a plan from Kynect is usually cheaper than COBRA.

-In Kentucky, COBRA costs an average of $639 per month for one person, while an ACA plan costs $497 per month, on average.
-Unless you rely on a specific coverage that your employer plan had that an ACA plan doesn't, getting coverage on kynect usually makes more sense.
+In Kentucky, COBRA costs an average of $702 per month for one person, while an ACA plan costs $662 per month, on average.
+Unless you rely on a specific coverage that your employer plan has that an ACA plan doesn't, getting coverage on Kynect usually makes more sense.

 lightbulb